 This program is offered at WMU's main campus in Kalamazoo for undergraduate and transfer students.
 This "4+1" program offers students an accelerated path to a Bachelor of Science in Interdisciplinary Health Services with a concentration in occupational therapy and a Master of Science in Occupational Therapy.

 Notes regarding pending changes to the 4+1 program:

-Changes are being planned for the 4+1 program as the Department of Occupational Therapy is developing its Doctor of Occupational Therapy (OTD) program, which will take the place of its current master's degree program.
+The Department of Occupational Therapy is developing OT doctoral program, which will take the place of the current master's degree program.

-• Students currently accepted in the 4+1 program will be able to finish their MS in OT.
+• Current WMU students in the 4+1 program will be allowed to finish their MS in OT.

 • The last deadline to apply to the 4+1 program will be Sept.
 1, 2019, for a spring 2020 admission.

-• The OTD program is tentatively scheduled to start the first cohort in fall 2020 and will replace the current MSOT program.
+• The OTD program is scheduled to begin in summer II 2020 and will replace the current MSOT program.

 Required courses for the 4+1 program fall into two broad categories:

 - Undergraduate courses required for the B.S. in Interdisciplinary Health Services and courses in the undergrad O.T. concentration (listed here)